kwizl/space-wars/README.md

 # SPACE WARS
-Space Wars is a javascript arcade space-shooter made using the Phaser 3 Framework.
+Space Wars is an arcade space-shooter game made using the Phaser 3 Framework in JavaScript.

 # Game